snymrova/omd-webapp/docs/Zoopharmacognosy/Experts/shivani-ji.md

 ## Conclusion

-Shivani Ji's journey from observing traditional healing methods in a small Goan village to becoming an expert in Applied Zoopharmacognosy is a testament to her commitment to natural pet care.
+Shivani Kale's journey from observing traditional healing methods in a small Goan village to becoming an expert in Applied Zoopharmacognosy is a testament to her commitment to natural pet care.
 Through NUTKIT, she continues to share the magic of botanicals, empowering pet parents to trust in their animals' instincts and the healing power of nature.

 Visit [nutkit.co.in](http://nutkit.co.in) to learn more about Shivani's work and discover how you can create a natural healing space for your pets.